Published: March 29, 2021

 Zak and his fellow directors Paul Middleton and Mark Dalzell, were introduced to Unity by broker John Carling of Solutions Northern.

-John Carling said: “We have worked on a similar project with Mike Wicks in Sheffield and witnessed the excellent support given to a similar business.
+John Carling said: “We have worked on a similar project with Mike Wicks in Sheffield.
+In doing so, we witnessed the excellent support given to a similar business.
 We didn’t think twice about approaching Mike again with the backstory.

-“My thanks also go to Mike Firmin of Firmin Financial who has assisted us with many cases and helped us produce the forecasting and analysis to show the current journey.
+“My thanks also go to Mike Firmin of Firmin Financial who has assisted us with many cases.
+He has helped us produce the forecasting and analysis to show the current journey.
 I am looking forward to reviewing the next steps and supporting the business with its growth plans working alongside Unity on this path.”